MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

-.. _forth-section:
+.. _EAESS_forth-section:

 USB-FlexRay Bridge
 ==================

 In order to connect MYODE with a Myorobot, a USB-FlexRay bridge is provided.
-This system is illustrated in :numref:`his-figure`.
+This system is illustrated in :numref:`EAESS_his-figure`.
 To connnect to the PC, a mini-USB lead is necessary.
 The bridge board is also supplied with 24V, which should be the same voltage source that supplies the Myorobot to establish a common ground connection.
 The connection to the Myorobot, i.e., via the MYO-Ganglions, is established through a 2-wire FlexRay interface.

-.. _his-figure:
+.. _EAESS_his-figure:
 .. figure:: /Electronics/img/USBFlexRayBridgeCutOutwithlabels.png
    :align: center